neuronetio/ng-gantt-schedule-timeline-calendar/README.md

 # Angular gantt-schedule-timeline-calendar usage example

-**TIP**: enable `allowSyntheticDefaultImports` in your `tsconfig.json` to get rid of initial errors caused by dayjs package  https://github.com/neuronetio/ng-gantt-schedule-timeline-calendar/blob/master/tsconfig.json#L11
+**TIP**: enable `allowSyntheticDefaultImports` in your `tsconfig.json` to get rid of initial errors caused by dayjs package  [as in this example](https://github.com/neuronetio/ng-gantt-schedule-timeline-calendar/blob/master/tsconfig.json#L11)

 <br/><br/><br/>